accoffin/lab-javascript-greatest-movies/README.md

 ### Iteration 2: Steven Spielberg.
 The best?

-One of the most famous directors in cinema is **[Steven Spielberg](https://en.wikipedia.org/wiki/Steven_Spielberg)**, and he has some really awesome drama movies that are on our list, but we want to know how many of them are there.
+One of the most famous directors in cinema is **[Steven Spielberg](https://en.wikipedia.org/wiki/Steven_Spielberg)**, and he has some really awesome drama movies that are on our list, but we want to know how many of them there are.

 Go ahead and create a `howManyMovies()` function that receives an array as a parameter and `filter` :eyes: the array so we can have only the **drama** movies where **Steven Spielberg** is the director.

 ### Iteration 3: All rates average

-These are the best movies based on their rates, so supposedly all of them have a remarkable rate.
-In this iteration, we want to know the average rate of all of them and display it on the console.
+These are the best movies based on their ratings, so supposedly all of them have a remarkable rating.
+In this iteration, we want to know the average rating of all of them and display it on the console.
 Create a `ratesAverage()` function that receives an array as a parameter and solves the challenge.

 The rate must be returned rounded to 2 decimals!